kainous/Mathematics/Type_Theory_From_CSharp/01_Unlearning.md

 No longer did they care if "it exists", instead they cared only if they could make it consistent.

 But as George Boole was finalizing boolean logic, he and Augustus DeMorgan were using it to understand how to put things in order.
 Boole realized that an implication is only the assertion that "true" is "more true" than "false" (i.e. $T > F$).
-Furthermore, the two of them realized that implication ($p \implies q$), such as saying that "when it rains (p), the ground gets wet (q)", is just an assertion that $p$ is at least as true as $q$ ($p \leq q$).
+Furthermore, the two of them realized that implication ($p \implies q$), such as saying that "when it rains (p), the ground gets wet (q)", is just an assertion that $p$ is at most as true as $q$ ($p \leq q$).

 They studied examples where things are put in order, and what that meant.
 They realized a logical argument is just structuring statements into an order, one not unlike the strange tree-order your generations of your family get put in.

-They weren't ready yet for fuzzy logic, but they were thinking of 3-valued logic, where something was unknown.
-Others were thinking about modal logics, which were necessary and possible.
-Still others Russelled sets into an order and realized that sets themselves share Boole's operators.
+They weren't ready yet for fuzziness of logic, but they were thinking of 3-valued logics, reaching into the unknown.
+Others were considering all the possible and necessary modal logics.
+Still others Russelled sets into order and found that sets themselves share Boole's operators.
+A fish thought "probably", and used that to distribute the mean in a Bayes of glory.

 At this time, not everyone shared the belief that consistent definitions make for a structure that could be used.
 A German man from Mississippi, Kronecker, had the "show me" attitude that he called **constructivism**.
 He believed in only one infinity: the infinity of the natural numbers, making him the first **finitist**.